 Bulldogs have made their way into the mainstream as loving and silly family dogs.
 But with their flappy skin, a scrunched face and bulky build, many people often question the original purpose of these dogs.
 So, what were Bulldogs bred for?

 Bulldogs were, as their name implies, dogs that were bred for bull-baiting.
 It was a gory blood sport which took place in towns and villages all across England during the Middle Ages.
 Bulls were put in a pit with Bulldogs, and the two would often fight to the death.
 Bulldogs would hang onto the much larger bull and tire the animal out before making their final strike.

 The spectacle of a bull fighting was entertainment for people from all British classes.
-The result of these fights was one victor and one dead loser.
+The result of these fights was one victor and a dead loser.
 Eventually, bull-baiting and other cruel blood sports were banned in England by the Act of Parliament in 1835.

 RECOMMENDED: 15 Types of Bulldog Breeds